 What works for you will depend on where you typically shop at and how much time you’re willing to put in the extra work.

-If you’re crunched on time, I would probably stick with Fetch Rewards since it just requires you to scan a receipt.
+If you’re crunched on time, I would probably stick with Fetch since it just requires you to scan a receipt.
 If you want the highest amount of rewards that take a little effort, I recommend Ibotta for its outsized earnings potential.

 Don’t worry if you don’t know right away what apps are best for you.
 All of the rewards app mentioned are free to use so try a few out until you find one that works.

 Now it’s up to you.
 Am I truly missing a great rewards app?
-Is there a cash back app you can’t believe I didn’t mention that deserve to be part of this list of the best Fetch Rewards alternatives?
+Is there a cash back app you can’t believe I didn’t mention that deserve to be part of this list of the best Fetch alternatives?